-According to Cohousing.org, this approach to independent living is “an intentional community of private homes clustered around shared space.”
-Each of the community members is financially independent, but they share responsibility for running the neighborhood, and are all engaged in decision-making.
+Elder cohousing consists of private homes built around some shared spaces such as greenery and clubhouses.
+Each of the community members is financially independent, but they share responsibility for running the neighborhood and are all engaged in decision-making.

-There is often a common space – a separate house or apartment that includes a kitchen, laundry facilities, dining room and more – where the residents could meet to share meals or discuss community issues.
+There is often a common space –– a separate house or apartment that includes a kitchen, laundry facilities, dining room, and game room –– where the residents could meet to share meals or discuss community issues.
 Sociability and shared community responsibilities characterize this arrangement, and it frequently has a strong ecological (eco-housing) ethos.

 The term, coined by age care specialist Bill Thomas some 16 years ago, refers to a new model of nursing home or memory care unit that is anything but a warehouse.
 Instead, each Green House allows only a few residents, who share a home-like atmosphere, hindered by as few restrictions as practicable.

 As a result, the residents get the personal attention they each need while reducing the stress for their healthcare providers.
 Ultimately, a happier and healthier atmosphere is generated, and all feel respected.

 These communities are a form of homelike residential/assisted living care.
 As the name suggests, these are small communities that are suitable for those who wish to avoid a larger, more crowded assisted living facility.
 This would also be an appropriate choice for a resident whose personality or medical condition requires special attention.

 This type of living situation involves a minimum of three generations of family members all living under the same roof or on the same property.
 As of 2019, about 20 percent of Americans, approximately 64 million people, were sharing a home with family, and those numbers are on the rise.
 Historically, this style of housing can be achieved when: